quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part18_8.4_ODE_Algorit.md

 ---

 #### Adams-Bashful-Moulton Predictor-Corrector Rule (ABM)
 Background context explaining the concept.
-The Adams-Bashful-Moulton predictor-corrector rule uses solutions from two previous steps to predict the next value of \( y \), and then corrects this prediction using a higher-order method such as Runge-Kutta.
+The Adams-Bashful-Moulton predictor-corrector rule uses solutions from two previous steps to predict the next value of $y$, and then corrects this prediction using a higher-order method such as Runge-Kutta.
 If applicable, add code examples with explanations.

 :p What is the advantage of the Adams-Bashful-Moulton (ABM) predictor-corrector rule?
 ??x
-The main advantage of the Adams-Bashful-Moulton (ABM) predictor-corrector rule is that it uses solutions from two previous steps to make a prediction for the next value of \( y \), and then corrects this prediction using a higher-order method like Runge-Kutta.
+The main advantage of the Adams-Bashful-Moulton (ABM) predictor-corrector rule is that it uses solutions from two previous steps to make a prediction for the next value of $y$, and then corrects this prediction using a higher-order method like Runge-Kutta.
 This approach can provide high precision by leveraging information from multiple previous steps, making the overall computation more efficient.
 ??x
 ```java
 // Pseudocode for ABM predictor-corrector rule